JakubStachh/Rust-Projects-WIP/README.md

 1. And Voilà!
 You've done it!
 You've actually checked my code!
 2. Thank You.
 All I'm hoping for is... that I hadn't make any mistakes.
 3. Well... maybe... rather: that they're not THAT serious.....
-4. If there are any: I'm sorry, and I will update it when the right time comes.
+4. If there are any: I'm sorry, and I will update it when the right time comes....
 5. But for now... let's enjoy this peacful while with - beloved by many - EL SNOOPY!!!